ingajsa/flood_attribution_paper/readme.txt

 The TimeSeries output is then used as an input for the scripts 'attributionRegions.py' and 'attributionSubregions.py'.
 The Scripts again produce TimeSeries and MetaData which can than used to produce the Plots 2,3 and 4.
 Both data sets serve as input for the detection of teleconnections.
-MetaData contains climate (H), exposure (E) and vulnerability (V) contributions as well as modeled (M) and observed trend (N) as well as significances.
+MetaData and TimeSeries contain the results also provided in the files  of Supplementary Data 1: region_result_metrics_R.csv and region_result_metrics_R_pos_R_neg.csv

 2.4 DRIVERS FOR CLIMATE-INDUCED TRENDS